Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-It is recommended that the `connectSync` method is used only during application initialisation due to it’s blocking nature.
+It is recommended that the `connectSync` function is used only during application initialisation due to it’s blocking nature.

 ## Using a connection pool